 Bare Video Files

 This is basically a no-security option.
-HTML5 is by its nature an open standard, meaning that it is much more open for stealing than Flash.
+HTML5 is by its nature an open standard, meaning that it is very much open for stealing.
 All it takes is to open the HTML source of the page, search for the <video> tag and you will get to the video URL.
 Less secure than a shoe box.

 Hotlinking Protection